adaptiman/genesis-doit-child/README.md

 1. Upload the genesis-doit Sample theme folder via FTP to your wp-content/themes/ directory.
 (The Genesis parent theme needs to be in the wp-content/themes/ directory as well.)
 2. Go to your WordPress dashboard and select Appearance.
-3. Activate the DoIT Genesis Template theme.
+3. Activate the DSA Genesis Template theme.
 4. Inside your WordPress dashboard, go to Genesis > Theme Settings and configure them to your liking.

 ## Theme Support